LivelyKernel/LivelyKernel/README.md

 See [installation notes for apache on Debian and Mac OS x](https://github.com/rksm/LivelyKernel/wiki/Lively-kernel-installation-on-debian-and-mac-os-x) for details.

-### Installing the Webwerkstatt PartsBin

-You can install all the cool tools from Webwerkstatt's PartsBin.
-Have a look at our [HOWTO](https://github.com/rksm/LivelyKernel/wiki/How-to-make-PartsBin-work).

 ### Using livelykernel-scripts

 We will shortly publish an automated installer.
 In the meantime you may want to try out: